 You’ll love our take on classic wings without gluten.
 Chicken wings are naturally gluten-free, so it comes down to the rub and sauces you dress them with that will make them gluten-free or not.
 Most restaurant and store-bought wings contain a batter with ingredients like flour to get them extra-crispy.
-Our homemade rub and sauce flavors the wings and are gluten-free without compromising the delicious wing flavor.

 The full recipe with measurements is in the recipe card below.

-Next, line a rimmed baking sheet with aluminum foil and set a wire rack onto it.
+Step 3: Next, line a rimmed baking sheet with aluminum foil and set a wire rack onto it.
 Combine the baking powder and spices in a mixing bowl.
 Add the chicken wings to the mixture and toss to combine.

-Allow the wings to cool for 10 minutes, then toss them in the mixing bowl with the homemade BBQ Sauce.
+Step 5: Allow the wings to cool for 10 minutes, then toss them in the mixing bowl with the homemade BBQ Sauce.

 Wings are not the same without a tasty sauce to coat them with.
 I recommend using the gluten-free BBQ sauce included in the recipe card, but if you don’t feel like preparing sauce from scratch, use one of these.